zvada/technology/docs/release/cut-data-release.md

 Day 3: Update the ITB
 ---------------------

-Now that the release has had a chance to propogate to all the mirrors, update the Madison ITB site by following the [yum update section](https://docs.google.com/document/d/11Njz9YMWg67f_TMzcrbdD7anZRIsf9-wiXx-inWhO4U/edit#bookmark=id.4d34og8) of the Madison ITB document.
+Now that the release has had a chance to propagate to all the mirrors, update the Madison ITB site by following the [yum update section](https://docs.google.com/document/d/11Njz9YMWg67f_TMzcrbdD7anZRIsf9-wiXx-inWhO4U/edit#bookmark=id.4d34og8) of the Madison ITB document.